indiamcq/Vimod-Pub-LIFT-MDF2dfm/README.md

 * Type in `pub` and press ENTER.
 * Choose the menu item letter **a** and press ENTER
 * Continue to navigate the menu system untill you are in the project.

+## Steps for making DFM JAR file

+This is a flexible build system, that has three outputs.

+* A simple word list output
+* A full dictionary with search on key words
+* A full dictionary with search on all words

+The first two are the two recommended version to use.
+There is also a possibility of making a minimal dictionary that omits example sentences, but those options are commented out in the relevant files.